Paakofi72/miniproject1/README.md

 2. Clone is a git command line which is used to clone or copy an existing repository.
 To use clone, you type $ git clone <url of the repository you cloned> + the place you want to clone it

 3. Fork is a copy of a repositoy, it allows you to make changes to a project without affecting the original project. to use fork in github you go to the repository you want to fork and click the fork button in the top right side.

+4. Branch is a git command that lets you create a new branch or timeline of commits, changes and file additions that are complety your won.
+A branch represents a series of commits.
+To use branch you type $ git branch-d

+5. Commit is a git command used to save your changes to a local repository or to make changes to a repository.
+To use git commit, you type $ git commit -m